conectado/conectado-blog/content/sharing-io-resources.md

 }
 ```

-If you run `cargo test` here, this will simply deadlock.
-On line 35 the client will grab the lock and hold it until a message is received.
-For our test, the first client doesn't send a message until it recieves the id from the second client.
-And the second client can't get the id until it obtains the lock.
-So a deadlock.
+If you run `cargo test` now, this will simply deadlock.
+On line 35 we grab the lock for the client and hold it until the client sends a new message.
+For our test, the first client to connect doesn't send a message until it receives the ID from the second client.
+And the second client can't get the ID until it obtains the lock in line 27, so a deadlock.

-We could try to fix this by using a different id scheme, or holding the number of clients in a different variable.
-But this won't do, on line 35 we hold the mutex for all clients, so any client can prevent any other 2 clients for an arbitrarily long time.
+We could try to fix this by using a different ID scheme or holding the number of clients in a different variable.
+Even with that refactor, there are plenty of conditions for deadlocks between lines 35 and 45.
 Instead, the more correct implementation will look like this.

 ```rs